Later this year, the Queen of the Skies will disappear from flights to the US mainland.

-In this guide, we keep you updated with the latest confirmed routes the Dreamliner will be served by, explain the differences between the three cabin products, and advise how to get the most value out of using your points to fly the Qantas 787 Dreamliner.
+In this guide, I keep you updated with the latest confirmed routes the Dreamliner will be served by, explain the differences between the three cabin products, and advise how to get the most value out of using your points to fly the Qantas 787 Dreamliner.

-Newest route: Sydney/Melbourne/Brisbane – Hong Kong
+Newest route: Sydney – San Francisco

 The aircraft is gradually taking over routes currently operated by the airline’s older Boeing 747s, such as Sydney to Vancouver, Santiago and Johannesburg.
+All 747s are slated to be retired by the end of 2020.

 Tickets are on sale for the following routes: